jundalisay/superb/content/en/research/indian/gita/chapter-02.md

 Lightly its garb of flesh,
 And passeth to inherit
 A residence afresh.

-I say to thee weapons reach not the Life;
+{{< /l >}}

+{{< l a="Krishna" >}}
+Weapons cannot reach the Life.
+- Flame burns it not
+- Waters cannot overwhelm it
-Flame burns it not, waters cannot o'erwhelm, nor dry winds wither it.
-Impenetrable, Unentered, unassailed, unharmed, untouched, Immortal, all-arriving, stable, sure, Invisible, ineffable, by word And thought uncompassed, ever all itself, Thus is the Soul declared!
-How wilt thou, then,-- Knowing it so,--grieve when thou shouldst not grieve?
+- Dry winds cannot wither it.

+It is impenetrable, Unentered, unassailed, unharmed, untouched, Immortal, all-arriving, stable, sure, Invisible, ineffable, by word And thought uncompassed, ever all itself,

+Thus is the Soul declared!

+How wilt thou, then,--
+Knowing it so,--grieve when thou shouldst not grieve?
 How, if thou hearest that the man new-dead
 Is, like the man new-born, still living man--